materialsvirtuallab/megnet/README.md

 # MatErials Graph Networks (MEGNet) for molecule/crystal property prediction

-MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
-We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see preprint of our paper ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]).
+The MatErials Graph Network (MEGNet) is an implementation of DeepMind's graph networks[1] for universal machine learning in materials science.
+We have demonstrated its success in achieving very low prediction errors in a broad array of properties in both molecules and crystals (see ["Graph Networks as a Universal Machine Learning Framework for Molecules and Crystals"](https://arxiv.org/abs/1812.05055)[2]).

 Briefly, Figure 1 shows the sequential update steps of the graph network, whereby bonds, atoms, and global state attributes are updated using information from each other, generating an output graph.